Model Theory of R-trees: The independence relation for rbRTr

 \begin{theorem} The relation $\ind[*]$ is the model theoretic independence relation for $\rbRT_r$.
-Moreover, types over arbitrary sets of parameters are stationary. \end{theorem} \begin{proof} We will show $\ind[*]$ satisfies all the properties of a stable independence relation on a universal domain of a stable theory as given in \cite[Theorem 14.12]{N}.
+Moreover, types over arbitrary sets of parameters are stationary. \end{theorem} \begin{proof} We will show $\ind[*]$ satisfies all the properties of a stable independence relation on a universal domain of a stable theory as given in Ben Yaacov, Berenstein, Henson and Usvyatsov \cite[Theorem 14.12]{N}.
 Then by \cite[Theorem 14.14]{N} we know $\ind[*]$ is the model theoretic independence relation for the stable theory $\rbRT_r$.

 {\bf (1) Invariance under automorphisms}